calpaterson/thehighseas/README.md

-The High Seas - an ultra straightforward bittorrent tracker
+The High Seas - a very straightforward bittorrent tracker
 ===========================================================

-The High Seas is an easy to use bittorrent tracker with a simple web interface.
+The High Seas is an easy to use bittorrent tracker with a very simple web interface.
+It was created with the aim of making it *much easier* to start a bittorrent tracker.
-It is also fast.

 Features
 --------